henrytran2026/Xiaomi-PM-Final/docs/README.md

 This repo contains the interactive prototype and supporting materials for MGMT 275 (Product Management) and MGMT 276 (Product Strategy) at UCLA Anderson, FEMBA 2026.

 **This is a concept prototype, not a production application.** It uses rule-based nudge generation and simulated smart home states.
-See [docs/README.md](docs/README.md) for full prototype documentation, including the scripted walkthrough beats, interactive demo instructions, and tech notes.
+Read below for full prototype documentation, including the scripted walkthrough beats, interactive demo instructions, and tech notes.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>